siliconsam/imp2022/README.md

 Obtain the pre-requisite software for Windows

-1) Copy/Git pull the git repository folder tree to a Windows folder
+1) Copy/Git pull the git repository folder tree to a Windows folder (or obtain a .zip file of the folder source and unzip to a folder of your choice)
 2) Ensure the Visual Studio 32-bit command shell can access the FreePascal compiler
 2) Run the buildwindows.bat script inside a command shell with access to the Visual Studio 32-bit command line C compiler and linker.